-A good case in point regarding choosing a conservative (higher cost) approach concerned which global oil price/supply/demand outlook to use for the primary premises on each of these three key parameters.
-Reflecting recent oil price reductions, the US Energy Information Administration developed both
+A good example of the relevance of opting for a conservative approach (higher cost) relates to the decision about which global oil price, supply and demand scenario to use for the main premises of each of these three key parameters.
+Reflecting recent oil price reductions, the US Energy Information product groups by quality, capacity and known projects by refinery worldwide, detail of marine and pipeline transport options with costs and (for pipelines) capacity.